TUM-DAML/seml/examples/README.md

 ### `seml` block
 The `seml` block is required for every experiment.
 It has to contain the following values:
    - `executable`: Name of the Python script containing the experiment.
-The path should preferably be given relative to the `project_root_dir`.
-Alternatively, you can define it relative to the config file.
+The path should be relative to the `project_root_dir`.
+                   For backward compatibility SEML also supports paths relative to the location of the config file.
+                   In case there are files present both relative to the project root and the config file, the former takes precedence.
 Optionally, it can contain
    - `name`: Prefix for output file and Slurm job name.
 Default: Collection name
    - `output_dir`: Directory to store log files in.
 Default: Current directory